Commodore US*1 Calculator

 The US*1 uses a planar gas-discharge display, similar in design to a Burroughs Panaplex panel, but the display is not manufactured by Burroughs.
 The display uses the standard seven-segment digit arrangement, with a right-hand decimal point included with each digit.

 As mentioned above, the US*1 offers a constant function on all four math functions.
-The "K" key is used to set the constant and the type of operation to be performed.
-For example, to set a constant addition of 1 (turning the calculator into a counter), the user simply presses "1" followed by the "+" key, followed by the "K" key.
-Then, each successive press of the "=" key will cause the number in the display to be incremented by 1.
-Similarly, constant multiplication by two would be done by pressing "2", then "X", followed by the "K" key.
-Once constant operation is set, the only way to clear constant mode is to press the "C" key, clearing the machine and the constant.
+The [K] key is used to set the constant and the type of operation to be performed.
+For example, to set a constant addition of 1 (turning the calculator into a counter), the user simply presses followed by the [+] key, followed by the [K] key.
+Then, each successive press of the [=] key will cause the number in the display to be incremented by 1.
+Similarly, constant multiplication by two would be done by pressing , then [X], followed by the [K] key.
+Once constant operation is set, the only way to clear constant mode is to press the [C] key, clearing the machine and the constant.

 The US*1 forgoes any form of overflow or error detection -- any results in excess of the capacity of the machine are simply discarded.
 The machine does seem to keep track of decimal point locations up to another 8 digits beyond the end of the display.
 For example, performing 99999999 X 99999999 results in 99999998, with no decimal point lit.
-Following this calculation with a division by 10000000 results in 999999998.
-The machine has no input overflow detection; it simply ignores any input in excess of eight digits.
+Following this calculation with a division by 10000000 results in 999999998., indicating that the decimal point position was kept track of, even though it was not visible on the display.
+The US*1 has no input overflow detection, simply ignoring any input in excess of eight digits.

-Closer View of General Instruments C-500 LSI and Display Driver Circuitry
+Closer View of General Instrument C-500 LSI and Display Driver Circuitry

 The US*1 displays negative numbers by lighting a "-" on the digit preceding the most significant digit in the result.
 A side-effect of this choice of display method for negative numbers is that the largest negative number that the machine can accurately represent is -9999999, losing a digit of display to the '-' sign.

-Performing division by zero on this machine causes an interesting 'counting' effect, with the least-significant digit counting very quickly, and the third digit from the right counting somewhat more slowly.
-All of the decimal points light up, and the other digits that aren't counting display digits that somewhat relate to the divisor.
-The only way to exit this state is to press the "C" key to clear the calculator.
+Performing division by zero on this machine causes an interesting counting effect, with the least-significant digit counting very quickly such that it looks like an 8, with some of the segments flickering ever-so-slightly, and the third digit from the right counting where it's easy to recognize the digits as they count off.
+All of the decimal points light up, and the digits that aren't counting show digits that somewhat relate to the divisor.
+The only way to exit this state is to press the [C] key to clear the calculator, or to power it off, wait a few seconds, then power it back on again.
 A static example of this behavior is shown in the image of the display above.